Wayne-X/Atalantis/README.md

 Atalanta
 ========

-Wildhacks 2014: android application rewards users for fitness
+Proof of concept of Android application that rewards users for fitness, designed for WildHacks 2014 at Northwestern University

 Contributors
 ========